Aerinite

 Its name comes from a Greek root "aerinos," meaning "atmosphere" or "sky blue".
-It was first described by Lasaulx (1876) from a specimen in the Wroclaw museum that was obtained in Aragon, Spain.
+It was first described by Lasaulx (1876) from a specimen in the Wrocław museum that was obtained in Aragon, Spain.
 In 1882, the geologist Luis Mariano Vidal found the mineral in situ in Caserras del Castillo, a locality that currently belongs to the municipality of Estopiñán del Castillo, in Huesca (Spain).